nunezMyles/IPPTracker_fitness/README.md

-# IPPTracker (Fitness app)
+# IPPTracker (WIP)

-s
+Fitness app that records the timings and sets of User runs/situps/pushups.

 ## Features

-This project is a starting point for a Flutter application.
+* This project is a starting point for a Flutter application.